alkalir/repodfm/README.md

-This folder contains the SystemC code related to the SBM as requested by HEPSYCODE (ESL HW/SW Co-Design methodology).
+This folder contains the SystemC code related to the System Behavioral Model (SBM) as requested by HEPSYCODE (ESL HW/SW Co-Design methodology).

 In particular:
 - SBM_nominal_FFG: contains the code of the NON monitored Fir-Fir-GCD